Obstetrics: History of obstetrics in America

 The development of obstetrics as a practice for accredited doctors happened at the turn of the 18th century and thus was very differently developed in Europe and in the Americas due to the independence of many countries in the Americas from European powers.
 "Unlike in Europe and the British Isles, where midwifery laws were national, in America, midwifery laws were local and varied widely".

 Gynaecology and Obstetrics gained attention in the American medical field at the end of the nineteenth century through the development of such procedures as the ovariotomy.
-These procedures then were shared with European surgeons who replicated the surgeries.
-This was a period when antiseptic, aseptic or anaesthetic measures were just being introduced to surgical and observational procedures and without these procedures surgeries were dangerous and often fatal.
-Following are two surgeons noted for their contributions to these fields include Ephraim McDowell and J. Marion Sims.
+These procedures were then shared with European surgeons who replicated the surgeries.
+This was a period when antiseptic, aseptic, or anaesthetic measures were just being introduced to surgical and observational procedures, and without these procedures, surgeries were dangerous and often fatal.
+Following are two surgeons noted for their contributions to these fields, including Ephraim McDowell and J. Marion Sims.

 Ephraim McDowell developed a surgical practice in 1795 and performed the first ovariotomy in 1809 on a 47-year-old widow who then lived on for 31 more years.
-He had attempted to share this with John Bell whom he had practiced under who had retired to Italy.
-Bell was said to have died without seeing the document but it was published by an associate in Extractions of Diseased Ovaria in 1825.
-By the mid-century the surgery was both successfully and unsuccessfully being performed.
-Pennsylvanian surgeons the Attlee brothers made this procedure very routine for a total of 465 surgeries – John Attlee performed 64 successfully of 78 while his brother William reported 387 – between the years of 1843 and 1883.
+He had attempted to share this with John Bell, under whom he had practiced, but had retired to Italy.
+Bell was said to have died without seeing the document, but it was published by an associate in Extractions of Diseased Ovaria in 1825.
+By the mid-century, the surgery was both successfully and unsuccessfully being performed.
+Pennsylvanian surgeons, the Attlee brothers, made this procedure very routine for a total of 465 surgeries – John Attlee performed 64 successfully of 78 while his brother William reported 387 – between the years of 1843 and 1883.
 By the middle of the nineteenth century this procedure was successfully performed in Europe by English surgeons Sir Spencer Wells and Charles Clay as well as French surgeons Eugène Koeberlé, Auguste Nélaton and Jules Péan.

 J. Marion Sims was the surgeon responsible for being the first treating a vesicovaginal fistula – a condition linked to many caused mainly by prolonged pressing of the foetus against the pelvis or other causes such as rape, hysterectomy, or other operations – and also having been doctor to many European royals and the 20th President of the United States James A. Garfield after he had been shot.
 Sims does have a controversial medical past.
 Under the beliefs at the time about pain and the prejudice towards African people, he had practiced his surgical skills and developed skills on slaves.
 These women were the first patients of modern gynecology.
 One of the women he operated on was named Anarcha Westcott, the woman he first treated for a fistula.